marxanweb/general/documentation/docs_user.md

 # User Guide
 Marxan Web is a software tool for doing Systematic Conservation Planning over the web and for sharing the results amongst the conservation community and other stakeholders.
 It builds upon the existing DOS-based Marxan software and offers the following new features and benefits:
 - It can installed locally or used directly online (hosted version)
+- It includes the latest version of the WDPA
 - It is great
 - It is fantastic etc